Tips for teaching English online – 10 mind-blowing pieces of advice!

 During an initial consultation meeting (not to be confused with a "trial lesson"), I tell my students that I tolerate same-day cancellations only three times.
 From the fourth same-day cancellation, I take 15 minutes from a student’s batch of prepaid minutes.
 As my lessons usually last between 15 and 30 minutes, I think that this penalty is more than fair.

 I try to be tolerant with students who might be “running late”, so I don’t charge them if they’re five minutes late.
 However, if they inform me that they’ll be fifteen minutes late, I add ten minutes to the overall length of the lesson.

 Another area I like to nip in the bud early on is the amount of “help” I’m willing to give to students.
 It’s not a problem for me to check students’ written stories, which contain previously learned vocabulary and phrases.
 Moreover, I’m happy to look over their Word-Phrase Tables.
-However, I refuse to check students’ business letters, website pages and personal correspondence etc for free.
+However, I refuse to check students’ business letters, website pages and personal correspondence and so on for free.

 Tip 5: Look after students between lessons

 It’s absolutely vital to keep students motivated between lessons.